Getting Started with the OpenTelemetry Collector

 Memory Limiter

-memorylimiterprocessor is a component that allows users to limit the amount of memory consumed by the OpenTelemetry Collector when processing telemetry data.
-It prevents the collector from using too much memory, which can lead to performance issues or even crashes.
+The memorylimiterprocessor allows you to limit the amount of memory consumed by the OpenTelemetry Collector when processing telemetry data.
+It prevents the collector from using excessive memory, which can lead to performance issues or crashes.

-Memory Limiter Processor works by periodically checking the amount of memory consumed by the OpenTelemetry Collector and comparing it to a user-defined memory limit.
-If the collector is using more memory than the specified limit, the processor will start dropping telemetry data until the memory usage falls below the limit.
+The Memory Limiter Processor periodically checks the memory consumed by the OpenTelemetry Collector and compares it to a user-defined limit.
+If the collector exceeds the specified limit, the processor starts dropping telemetry data until memory usage falls below the threshold.

 processors: